jasonpeixoto/SugaR/README.md

 In general it is recommended to run `make help` to see a list of make targets with corresponding descriptions.
-When not using the Makefile to compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line; see file *types.h* for a quick reference.
+When not using the Makefile to compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line or use MSVC solution and project files provided; see file *types.h* for a quick reference.